on may 18 augsburg college hosted the second annual Leadership Summit

-The Midway Chamber is proud to once again host the Leadership Summit at Augsburg College.
-This half day event is full of great information you can take back to the office.
+The Midway Chamber was proud to once again host the Leadership Summit at Augsburg College.
+This half day event was full of great information guests could take back to the office.

-Jodi Harpstead, CEO at Lutheran Social Service of MN presents:
+Jodi Harpstead, CEO at Lutheran Social Service of MN presented:

 150 Years of Learning to Live Together – Midway in our Journey?